gregwhitaker/nats-streaming-example/streaming-service/README.md

 # streaming-service
-Starts an example NATS streaming service that publishes the numbers 0 - 99 at once second intervals to the `numbers-stream` stream on cluster `test-cluster`.
+Starts an example NATS streaming service that publishes the numbers 0 - 99 at one second intervals to the `numbers-stream` stream on cluster `test-cluster`.

 ## Running the Service
 You can run the example service using the following command: